Ensisheim meteorite: Contemporary response

 Two months later, Maximilian defeated a far larger French army than his own at the Battle of Senlis, which prompted Brandt to produce another broadsheet reminding the readers about his prediction.
 In 1493, he wrote another broadsheet.
 By this time, the French were no longer a threat (because Maximilian had just signed the Treaty of Senlis with them), so Brandt directed his readers' attention towards the Turks.

-Brandt, a satirist and author of Das Narrenschiff, also described the meteorite and its fall in the poem "Loose Leaves Concerning the Fall of the Meteorite".
-The fall is also described in Folio 257 of the Nuremberg Chronicle.

 The German artist Albrecht Dürer possibly sketched his observation of the meteorite's fall on the reverse of his painting St. Jerome in the Wilderness.

+Fate

+The meteorite stayed in the Ensisheim church, except during the great French Revolution, when as described by Gustavus Detlef Hinrichs it was "dragged to the Colmar, the capital of the Province, and considerably reduced in weight".
+On January 23, 1896 it weighed 54.8 kilo or 111 lbs.
+Nine kilogrammes were sent to Paris, and as of 1905 were in the great Museum of Natural History of the Botanical Garden.

+Today the meteorite can still be seen in Ensisheim's museum, the sixteenth-century Musée de la Régence.